Boost morale by aligning your team to a common cause

 1. Current employees have a stronger sense of satisfaction and engagement

-When employees can see their direct impacts to your firm’s common cause, they’re likely to be more motivated, satisfied and engaged day-to-day (improving productivity and reducing turnover).
+When employees can see their direct impacts to your firm’s common cause, they’re likely to be more motivated, satisfied, and engaged day-to-day (improving productivity and reducing turnover).

 2. Attract top talent

-The Great Resignation has meant that attracting (and retaining) top talent has become increasingly challenging.
+The Great Resignation and talent shortage has meant that attracting (and retaining) top talent has become increasingly challenging.
 If candidates can clearly see that working at your firm means being a part of something bigger and driven by a purpose, they’re more likely to connect with your brand.
 In particular, millennial accountants have a deep desire to work for companies that have a larger purpose.

 3. Increased focused on achieving business goal/s